cidles/poio-api/doc/parserwriter_howto.rst

         return None

-**Note:** This two methods should always return a list with tiers type elements or None.
+**Note:** This two methods must always return a list of `Tier` objects or `None`.

-The method ``get_annotations_for_tier`` is used to collect the annotations for a particular tier.
-The annotations will be in the end the data/values ​​which are connected to this tier.
-Following the example is shown that annotations/values​​/data of each tier are the lists with the same name.
+The method ``get_annotations_for_tier()`` is used to collect the annotations for a given tier.
+Each annotation must at least cotain a unique `id` and an annotation value.
+Both properties are already present in the class `Annotation` that we use here to return the annotations.
+For the utterance tier we can simply convert the list of strings in our `self.utterance_tier` data store:

 .. code-block:: python

     def get_annotations_for_tier(self, tier, annotation_parent=None):
         if tier.name == "utterance":
-            return [poioapi.io.graf.Annotation(i, v) for i, v in enumerate(self.utterance_tier)]
+            return [poioapi.io.graf.Annotation(i, v)
+                        for i, v in enumerate(self.utterance_tier)]

             [...]

-Some of the tiers are children tiers and their annotations will also undergo of that hierarchy.
-One of the parameters of this method is the ``annotation_parent`` (Annotation type).
-This parameter will serve to filter exactly which are the annotations ("children" annotations) to return of a certain tier.
+For all tiers that are children of another tier the annotations within the tiers are normally also children of another annotation on the parent tier.
+In this case the `Converter` will pass a value in the parameter `annotation_parent`.
+In our case, the `id` of the parent annotation points to the location of the child annotations in the lists `self.word_tier`, `self.graid_tier` and `self.wfw_tier`:

 .. code-block:: python